fetchai/fetchai-labs/BlockAgent/GUIDE.md

 ## Troubleshooting

-If you encounter any issues during the agent creation process or need further assistance, please contact our support team at [support@blockagent.com](mailto:support@blockagent.com).
+If you encounter any issues during the agent creation process or need further assistance, please feel free to raise issues [here](https://github.com/fetchai/fetchai-labs/issues) .

 ## Conclusion